-FUSO21 is a project to search for and bottle the best of Italy’s groovy daily drinkers – the wines you’d find in a memorable local trattoria or wine bar.
-Delicious, a bit rustic, and reflective of the variety and soil.
-These (red and white) are often good with a slight chill too.
+FUSO21 and AllaSpina are our projects to search for and bottle (and keg) the best of Italy’s groovy daily drinkers – the wines you’d find in a memorable local trattoria or wine bar.

 Keeping true to vini quotidiani, we choose deliciousness over complexity and polish.
 These are wines to drink by themselves, or to sip away with some olives as an aperitivo while cooking.
 Of course, they are happy on your dinner table too.
 What you don’t drink (white or red), throw in the fridge and bring out the next night.

 FUSO21 Fuso Barbera Piemonte